Last Updated: February 11, 2021

 In addition to the antiviral medications and the immune-based therapies that are discussed elsewhere in the COVID-19 Treatment Guidelines, adjunctive therapies are frequently used in the prevention and/or treatment of COVID-19 or its complications.
 Some of these agents are being studied in clinical trials.

 Some clinicians advocate for the use of vitamin and mineral supplements to treat respiratory viral infections.
-Ongoing studies are evaluating the use of vitamin and mineral supplements for both the treatment and prevention of severe acute respiratory syndrome coronavirus 2 infection.
+Ongoing studies are evaluating the use of vitamin and mineral supplements for both the treatment and prevention of SARS-CoV-2 infection.

 The following sections describe the underlying rationale for using adjunctive therapies and summarize the existing clinical trial data.
 Other adjunctive therapies will be added as new evidence emerges.